 My name is Jack Gladstone a member of the Blackfeet Indian Nation.
 I’m enrolled on the Blackfeet Reservation in northwestern Montana and I’m a member of the Fisheater Clan of the Blood Division.
-Also I live currently between the Flathead Valley in northwestern Montana and the Blackfeet Reservation and the St. Mary’s Valley.
+Also, I live currently between the Flathead Valley in northwestern Montana and the Blackfeet Reservation, and the St. Mary’s Valley.

 My mother and father met after World War II out of Seattle, Washington.
-My dad served aboard the battleship Iowa in World War II and was the anti aircraft gunner and saw combat action in the Pacific.
+My dad served aboard the battleship Iowa in World War II and was the anti-aircraft gunner and saw combat action in the Pacific.

-A historical note, my father’s side would be great great grandfather, from which we derived the name Gladstone, was a Scottish immigrant with the Hudson’s Bay Company.
+A historical note, my father’s side would be great grandfather, from which we derived the name Gladstone, was a Scottish immigrant with the Hudson’s Bay Company.
 He came in at 16 years of age in 1848.
-‘Old Glad’ worked on Fort Benton, but was the primary builder of Fort Whoop Up and also Fort McCloud.
+‘Old Glad’ worked on Fort Benton, but was the primary builder of Fort Whoop-Up and also Fort McCloud.
 He was noted for building the first frame houses in Alberta, Canada as well as being quite a treasure trove of oral traditional stories.
 He died on April 11, 1911.
-1911 was actually my birthday, excuse me April 8, 1911 and he was affectionately named ‘Old Glad’.
+1911 was actually my birthday, excuse me April 8, 1911, and he was affectionately named ‘Old Glad’.

 On my grandmother’s side, that’s my grandfather’s side of my dad’s side, my grandmother’s side; she was the granddaughter of Me Kay Stow.
 Me Kay Stow was Red Crow.
-Red Crow was the chief of the Blood Division of the Blackfeet Confederacy at the time of the treaty negations signing with the Canadian government in 1877, a principle signer.
+Red Crow was the chief of the Blood Division of the Blackfeet Confederacy at the time of the treaty negations signing with the Canadian government in 1877, a principal signer.
 He was a revered warrior, orator, diplomat, statesman and lead our people from the transition from the buffalo age into the pastoral and introduction into the industrial age where people found themselves determined this last century.

 Jack Gladstone is an enrolled member of the Blackfeet Indian Reservation in northwestern Montana.
-He is a member of the Fisheater Clan of the Blood Band and currently lives between the Flathead Valley, the Flathead Reservation and St. Mary’s Valley.
-Born in Seattle, Washington to a Montana Blackfeet father and a German American mother, Jack was a scholar and athlete in high school, and grew up among the rich oral tradition of the American West.
+He is a member of the Fisheater Clan of the Blood Band and currently lives between the Flathead Valley, the Flathead Reservation, and St. Mary’s Valley.
+Born in Seattle, Washington to a Montana Blackfeet father and a German American mother, Jack was a scholar and athlete in high school and grew up among the rich oral tradition of the American West.
 His great great grandfather, Red Crow, or ‘Me Kay Stow,’ was a legendary chief of the Blood Division.
 He was considered a great warrior and orator.
-William Gladstone, another grandfather of Jack’s, was a carpenter who helped build Montana’s Fort Benton and Alberta’s Fort Whoop Up.
+William Gladstone, another grandfather of Jack’s, was a carpenter who helped build Montana’s Fort Benton and Alberta’s Fort Whoop-Up.

-Referred as the Blackfoot Nation or Blackfeet Nation, the tribe was originally located in southern Alberta, a little bit of Saskatchewan around Cypress Hills wrapping around into Montana south of Cypress down to the Yellowstone River and down into the Three Forks region at the headwaters of the Missouri.
+Referred as the Blackfoot Nation or Blackfeet Nation, the tribe was originally located in southern Alberta, a little bit of Saskatchewan around Cypress Hills wrapping around into Montana south of Cypress down to the Yellowstone River and down into the Three Forks region at the headwaters of Missouri.
 The western boundary was the Rocky Mountains, also called the backbone of the world.
 Today the reservation is made up of 1.5 million acres and located in the northwestern part of Montana that includes most of Glacier County.
 Elevations vary from a low of 3,400 ft. in the southwest to a high of over 9,000 ft. at Chief Mountain on the northwest boundary.
-It has a rugged skyline, foothills and drops down to short grass prairies.
+It has a rugged skyline, foothills, and drops down to short grass prairies.
 The buffalo and the Blackfeet had a perfect range.

 Jack holds sacred the many stories he shares that were related to him by his Blackfeet grandmother.
 He tells the stories that she recounted to him about her life and Blackfeet mythology.
 One such story is the story of the beaver medicine bundle.
 The sacred beaver stole the wife of one of the hunters on lower St. Mary’s Lake.
 The hunter was informed by his son that he must catch the beaver’s son and hold him for ransom.
-There had to be a civil settlement for the wrong doing of the beaver kidnapping the hunter’s wife.
+There had to be a civil settlement for the wrongdoing of the beaver kidnapping the hunter’s wife.
 The beaver’s son was captured.
-There was a meeting in the lodge and the exchange made.
+There was a meeting in the lodge and the exchange was made.
 The beaver apologizes, and to make amends, he presents the Blackfeet men with skins and songs of all the different animals of the world